lektor/lektor/README.md

 <img src="https://raw.githubusercontent.com/lektor/lektor-assets/master/screenshots/admin.png" width="100%">

-To see how it works look at the ``example`` folder which contains a very basic project to get started.
+To see how it works look at the top-level `example/` folder, which contains a showcase of the wide variety of Lektor's features.

-For a more complete website look at [lektor/lektor-website](https://github.com/lektor/lektor-website) which contains the sourcecode for the official lektor website.
-We also have the example project at the top level of this repository `example/` that is a lean example of the wide variety of the features of Lektor.
+For a more complete example look at the [lektor/lektor-website](https://github.com/lektor/lektor-website) repository, which contains the sourcecode for the official lektor website.

 ## How do I use this?